Python

 Users can activate this environment by first loading the conda

-module, and then activating the base environment.
+then activating the base environment.

 Explicitly (either from an interactive job, or inside a job script):